 - Bread: Make some homemade bread or look for a good quality bread made with organic ingredients, low on sugar and preferably minus all the chemical additives.
 Little ones are best kept away from processed foods like bread, but when all else fails this is another food you can try to help with teething.

 - Dosas: This Indian pancake has a crispy texture that relieves some teething pain.
-The plain taste of a dosa is an added bonus when children cant tolerate other spicy foods.
+The plain taste of a dosa is an added bonus when children can’t tolerate other spicy foods.
 A great option of Indian food for teething baby.

 - Roasted or sautéed vegetables: Sautee or roast veggies like baby corn, bell peppers, broccoli, zucchini, and potatoes.
 These look like a rainbow of colors on the plate which makes them appealing to the eye.
 And they help apply pressure on the gums when chewing.